 Grace Murray Hopper (developed the first compiler for programming language.), Adele Goldstine (help created the world’s first electronic digital computer.), Jean E. Sammet (developed FORMAC programming language, a variation of FORTRAN), Marissa Mayer (one of the earliest programmers in Google), they all are the influential women programmers who contributed their programming skills and inspired other female programmers to enter into this field.

 - Some people think that only adults can code.
-Today kids also take interest in programming and some organization teach programming to kids in a visual way and encourage them to enter in this field.
-Scratch and Alice is the best choice for kids to learn programming.
+Today kids also take interest in programming and some organization teach programming to kids in a visual way and encourage them to enter this field.
+Scratch and Alice is the best choice for kids to learn to program.

 - People also have the misconception that all the programmers are the nerdy, lonely and anti-social person.
 Well, this is not completely true.
 A lot of programmers love to spend time with their family, do sports, socialize and make a balance between their work and life.